30 roof types infographic

 9. Cross-Hipped Roof

-These roofs are great for structures with a more complex layout rather than a usual rectangular or square and can stand up to rain, snow, and high winds incredibly well.
+These roofs are great for structures with a more complex layout than the usual rectangular or square and can withstand rain, snow, and high winds incredibly well, thanks to their aerodynamic profile.
 Like many hip roof types, cross-hipped roofs can accommodate a gutter system well.
-They used to be popular in the 19th century and were later incorporated into Ranch-style homes in America.
+They were popular in the 19th century and later incorporated into Ranch-style homes in America.

 cross hipped roof examples